sarahtavareswilke/sarahtavareswilke/README.md

 - 🔭 I’m currently working on fullstack projects.
 - 🌱 I’m currently learning cloud technologies.
 - 💬 Ask me about JavaScript, React, Node.js, Java or anything related to full-stack development.
+- I have worked with integrations with Hubspot, UserGuiding, Beamer, others.
 - 📫 How to reach me: sarahtavareswilke@gmail.com
 - 😄 Pronouns: she/her
 - I have some private projects such as https://ckvieirabeauty.com/